 All rights reserved.

-I was inspired to write this by events recounted in the log book of Ernest Hemingway's yacht The Pilar, by personal correspondence between Antonio Gattorno and Hemingway and by newspaper interviews with Gattorno at the time of Hemingway's death.
+Inspired by events recounted in the log book of Ernest Hemingway's yacht The Pilar, by personal correspondence between Antonio Gattorno and Hemingway and by newspaper interviews with Gattorno at the time of Hemingway's death.